 The noise handling performance of the FIIL T1X is alright.
 While its performance is better than the truly wireless ENACFIRE E60, it still struggles to separate speech from ambient background noise, even in moderately noisy environments.

 The FIIL T1X have alright Bluetooth connectivity.
 While they support Bluetooth 5.0, they can't be paired with multiple devices and they're not NFC-compatible.
 They also have high latency on PC, iOS, and Android when streaming video.
 While some apps and devices seem to compensate for this differently, there's also a setting in the app called 'Low-Latency Mode' which helps to reduce lag and we measured 120ms of delay in this mode.
 However, it still uses the default SBC codec and not the aptX-LL codec.
 That said, your real-world experience may vary.
+If low latency on mobile devices is a big concern, you could also consider the TaoTronics SoundLiberty 94 Truly Wireless.

 These in-ears are Bluetooth-only.